 The remainder of this paper is structured as follows.
-In Section \ref{S:2}, we discuss Data Assimilation methods and the Ensemble Transform Kalman Filter (ETKF), which is adopted as the assimilation algorithm in this study.
-Methods for accounting for model uncertainty in Data Assimilation for partially observed systems are discussed in Section \ref{S:3}.
-The details of the proposed method are provided, along with a long window 4D-VAR formulation and ensemble analysis increment based method, both of which are adopted as benchmarks.
+In Section \ref{S:2}, we discuss data assimilation methods and the Ensemble Transform Kalman Filter (ETKF), which is adopted as the assimilation algorithm in this study.
+Methods for estimating model uncertainty in partially observed systems are discussed in Section \ref{S:3}.
+The details of the proposed method are provided, along with a long window 4D-Var formulation and an ensemble analysis increment based method, both of which are adopted as benchmarks.
 In Section \ref{S:4} we describe the numerical experiments with the multi-scale Lorenz 96' system.
 We conclude with a summary of the main outcomes and possibilities for future work in Section \ref{S:5}.